Dates and Topics of the four modules:

 Location: Lecco (Italy)

-In this module, students will learn about social responsibility in universities and the basics of human-centered design through a hands-on design thinking challenge.
-Students will work to implement design thinking skills and social responsibility mindsets while solving a design challenge at the intersection of higher education and refugee needs.
+In this module, the participants will learn about social responsibility in universities and the basics of human-centered design through a hands-on challenge.
+Students will work to implement design thinking skills and social responsibility mindsets while solving an engineering challenge related to food waste in our society.

 Leadership for economic and social value, 21-23 February 2020